 Next, you will butterfly (cut almost all of the way through the meat, opening it up like butterfly wings) the tenderloin, or cut a slit in it in the center being careful not to cut all the way through.
 You can then cover with plastic wrap and gently pound with a tenderizer to ensure your meat is about ½ an inch thick.
 This technique allows for even thickness all the way through for even cooking all the way through.

 Now is when you will place the meat flat on a piece of plastic wrap or waxed paper, add your fillings evenly distributed all the way to the ends, then roll it up, wrap with bacon, and secure with toothpicks or tie with kitchen string in several places to keep intact while cooking.
-I used spinach and cheeses to stuff in mine, you can use whatever kinds of cheeses or vegetable you like.
+I used spinach and cheeses to stuff in mine, you can use whatever kinds of cheeses or vegetables you like.

 What should I use to cook stuffed pork tenderloin?